 Bill believed that had the atomic bomb not been dropped, the prisoners would have been killed by the Japanese or would not have been able to survive another winter.
 When news of the surrender reached the POWs, they remained in Omine Machi for a month living off supplies being dropped by the B-29’s.

-Bill was officially liberated on September 15, 1945.
+Bill was officially liberated on September 12, 1945.
 He and the other POWs were taken to Wakayama, Japan, where they were boarded onto the U.S.S.
-Consolation.
+Consolation on September 15.
 Records from the ship show that Bill was in good health but was malnourished.

 “=MR FRANK HAUSER: THE SECRETARY OF WAR HAS ASKED ME TO INFORM YOU THAT YOUR SON, PRIVATE FIRST CLASS WILLAM A HAUSER WAS RETURNED TO MILITARY CONTROL SEPT.
 15 AND IS BEING RETURNED TO THE UNITED STATES WITHIN THE NEAR FUTURE HE WIIL BE GIVEN THE OPPORTUNITY TO COMMUNICATE WITH YOU UPON HIS ARRIVAL IF HE HAS NOT ALREADY DONE SO=